codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 [Run integration tests example]({{site.baseurl}}/docs/example-catalog/ci-examples/run-integrations-tests/)

 ## Code quality coverage
 Good quality code is central to any CI platform or tool.
-Codefresh integrates with the top code quality platforms/tools in the market to track code coverage, inspect code quailty, and generate code-coverage analysis reports.
+Codefresh integrates with the top code quality platforms/tools in the market to track code coverage, inspect code quality, and generate code-coverage analysis reports.

 Implement code quality coverage in Codefresh pipelines through these steps:
 * Set up integrations with the platforms/tools (Coverall, SonarQube, Codecov, for example).